 EF: Exactly.
 But I wasn’t really surprised.
 Joe Strummer was a really extraordinary person in how empathic he was.
 I wasn’t surprised that he could write songs from the woman’s point of view at all.
 And I didn’t feel uncomfortable at all with the material.
 Joe was such a bohemian, y’know, and he was so open to anything, so I wasn’t surprised, no.

 You said you were almost there just as the singer, and it was almost a Clash record.
-But at the time, it almost seemed you were at pains to downplay the Clash side of things.
+But at the time, it almost seemed you were all at pains to downplay the Clash side of things.

 EF: Yeah, it says Mick, Joe, Paul, Topper on the cover – but it does not say Jones, Stummer, Simonon, Headon… That was intentional, a kind of a cute thing.
 ‘Produced By My Boyfriend…’ y’know, we were being cute.
 The hilarious thing was, I was going along with the whole Clash “Screw The Man” ethos, y’know.
 My manager, he came all the way over from America – and we wouldn’t even let him in the studio to hear this stuff!
 So, y’know, I think we did everything to make the record not sell!
 That’s why nobody’s last names were on it, although, of course, the songs are credited to Strummer/ Jones.